shadowga/website/_docs/index.md

 ### Homepage
 Everyone begins at the homepage when they're checking us out for the first time.
-The homepage is the first page you see when you visit `shadow.ga` - you know, with the funny text and big red mountains.
+The homepage is the first page you see when you visit `shadow.ga`—you know, with the funny text and big red mountains.
 There isn't much to see but you can quickly navigate our website and follow us on social media.

 ### Documentation